katetrahan/Galactic-Age-Calculator/README.md

 ## Planning

-1. Configuration/dependencies
+Configuration/dependencies
   * npm, gulp, bower
   * defined in gulpfile/package.json
   * npm = lets us run JS from the command licenses
   * gulp = automates development tasks
   * bower = frontend package manager

-2. Specs
+Specs
   * Spec 1: 'should convert a persons age into seconds', 24 years, 7.569e+8 seconds.
-  * Spec 2: 'should take inputted date and current date and determine the difference between the two dates', 9/15/1993, 24 years.
+  * Spec 2: 'should convert earth year to mercury year', 24 years, 100 years.

-3. Integration
-  * Initial routes or index pages with all dependencies in Controller/index.html head
-  * Template/html page for ...
-  * Template/html page for ...
-  * Template/html page for ... (one for each route/integrated user story)
-  * Display...
-  * Integrate feature that...

-4. UX/UI
-  * Include and modify bootstrap/materialize/Sass etc.
-  * Develop custom style

-5. Polish
-  * Refactor minor portion of...
+  * Spec 3: 'should convert earth year to venus year', 24 years, 39 years.
+  * Spec 4: 'should convert earth year to mars year', 24 years, 12 years.
+  * Spec 5: 'should convert earth year to jupiter year', 24 years, 2 years.
-  * Delete unused...
+  * Spec 6:
-  * Make README awesome

 #### _An application that calculates the age of a user based on a planet's solar years._